drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Butaclamol Example (Bad Design &#38; Bad Results)

-Let's suppose that someone intends to design mimics of butaclamol and decide to remove a ring by deleting one bond in the structure of this compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/butaclamol-example-bad-design-amp-bad-results-8185c70b'><i class='fa fa-play' aria-hidden='true'></i></button>Let's suppose that someone intends to design mimics of butaclamol and decide to remove a ring by deleting one bond in the structure of this compound.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/bad_design.gif){: loading=lazy }

 #### Intuitive Justification of the Design

-The validity of this hypothesis could be justified by the good superimposition of models of the two structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/intuitive-justification-design-68cc132c'><i class='fa fa-play' aria-hidden='true'></i></button>The validity of this hypothesis could be justified by the good superimposition of models of the two structures.
 But this manipulation is just an exercise that is far from reality.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/justification.gif){: loading=lazy }

 #### Strong van der Waals Repulsions

-In the designed compound with the unmodified conformation (conformation A), there exist extremely repulsive van der Waals interactions between the hydrogens connected to the carbon atoms on which the bond was removed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/strong-van-der-waals-repulsions-3c490285'><i class='fa fa-play' aria-hidden='true'></i></button>In the designed compound with the unmodified conformation (conformation A), there exist extremely repulsive van der Waals interactions between the hydrogens connected to the carbon atoms on which the bond was removed.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 #### Conformational Rearrangement

-These repulsions will induce a rotation of the tricyclic moiety relative to the piperidine ring creating a more stable but completely different conformation (conformation B).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/conformational-rearrangement-da50eca4'><i class='fa fa-play' aria-hidden='true'></i></button>These repulsions will induce a rotation of the tricyclic moiety relative to the piperidine ring creating a more stable but completely different conformation (conformation B).
 *[moiety]: Fragments, functional groups or portions of chemical compounds.